hbctraining/Intro-to-rnaseq-hpc-O2/lessons/06_data_organization.md

 *This is a generic structure and can be tweaked based on personal preference and analysis workflow.*

 - `logs`: to keep track of the commands run and the specific parameters used, but also to have a record of any standard output that is generated while running the command.
 - `meta`: for any information that describes the samples you are using, which we refer to as [metadata](https://datamanagement.hms.harvard.edu/metadata-overview).
+We will discuss this in more detail as it pertains to our example dataset, later in this lesson.
 - `raw_data`: for any **unmodified** (raw) data obtained prior to computational analysis here, e.g. FASTQ files from the sequencing center.
 We strongly recommend leaving this directory unmodified through the analysis.
 - `reference_data`: for known information related to the reference genome that will be used in the analysis, e.g. genome sequence (FASTA), gene annotation file (GTF) associated with the genome.
 - `results`: for output from the different tools you implement in your workflow.
 Create sub-folders specific to each tool/step of the workflow within this folder.